bmsuisse/deltalake2db/README.md

 This is a simple project that uses Metadata from `deltalake` package to provide methods to read Delta Lake Tables to either Polars or DuckDB with better Protocol Support as the main `deltalake` package.

+Usually you will want to use the deltalake extra, so install like this:

+`uv add deltalake2db[deltalake]`

+To only way to use this package without the extra is to use DuckDB with parameter `use_delta_ext=True`, which justs uses the delta extension

 ## Use with Duckdb

 Install `deltalake2db` and `duckdb` using pip/uv/poetry/whatever you use.